 Using content marketing tools, begin sketching out keywords you want to target in your blog content strategy.
 Whether or not generating organic traffic is the main goal, you still need your pages to rank high on search engine results pages SERPs so people can find your content.

-How to design your blog content strategy?
+How to create a blog content strategy?

 You can proceed to concrete steps to build your blog content strategy.
 We present you with a step-by-step guide to creating a successful content strategy for your blog.